valdeezzee/project_template/README.md

 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

+The amount of people living with limb loss is increasing.
+There is an estimate of 185,000 people that have gone through a upper or lower limb amputation each year.
+In the United States it is expected that the amount of poeple living with limb loss will double in 45 years.
+In 2005 that amount was estimated at 1.6 million people and it will increase to 3.6 million in 2050.
+The drastic increase is due to obesity which can cause dysvascular conditions like diabetes which can lead to limb amputation (Ziegler-Graham et al., 2008).
+It is not easy living with an lost limb and it becomes tougher to do simple everyday tasks.
+There is a phenomenon called phatom limb pain (PLP) where there is a sensation of pain in an absent limb in which 40% to 85% of amputees suffer from (Chau et al., 2017).
+Psychological disorders tend to appears in most people with PLP, including anxiety(66%) and depression(41%).
+Apart from taking pharmaceutical drugs, there are not many treatments for mititgating PLP.
+There are two main psycological interventions being used to treat PLP, mental imagery and mirror therapy.

+The purpose of this study is to explore different way of mitigate phantom pain in amputees and provide alternate methods for prosthtics training and rehabilitation.

 - There is a need for prostheic arm training
 - Mitigating phantom limb pain
 - A large increase in the number of amputees is expected due to rising obesity rates